 Financial First: Making Your First Budget Plan

-How many times do we set a New Year’s Resolution with the full intention to stick to it only to have it flop a month into the year?
-This year, we’re starting strong and planning to be financially savvy all of 2023.
-And one of the first steps to a financially successful year is to create your first budget plan!
+We’re planning to be financially savvy all of 2023, and one of the first steps to a financially successful year is to create your first budget plan!
 We promise it’s not as stressful as it sounds, especially with Caro on your side.

 By creating a budget, you will be able to see where your money is going, where you will be able to save money, and how to have a clear mind when it comes to your finances.
 Today, we’ll explain two popular budgeting methods for you to consider: the “Zero-Sum Budget” and the “50-30-20 Method.”